CasmanKaido/ChainTrees/CONTRIBUTING.md

 ### Suggesting Enhancements

 1. Check if the enhancement has been suggested
-2. Create an issue with:
+2. Create an issue using the **Feature Request** template.
+3. Provide:
    - Clear description of the enhancement
    - Why it would be useful
    - Possible implementation approach